Primoris Services (PRIM) Goldman Sachs Energy, CleanTech & Utilities Conference summary

 Emphasis on being top capital allocators, supporting organic growth, and selectively pursuing M&A or divestitures to optimize portfolios.

-Business evolution and growth drivers
+Business evolution and growth strategies

 Labor, capacity, and risk management